Grey Wagtail

 Motacilla cinerea

-Elegant, energetic, and dressed in slate-grey and lemon-yellow, the Grey Wagtail is a master of the water’s edge.
-Watch for its signature tail-bobbing dance as it hunts along garden ponds and streams.
+Elegant, energetic, and strikingly yellow, the Grey Wagtail is the prima ballerina of the riverbank.
+Watch for its signature tail-bob as it hunts insects along garden ponds and streams.

 Quick Identification